 Aircraft maintenance costs consist mainly of non-capitalizable engine and airframe maintenance expenses incurred by Air Transat for aircraft as well as in connection with the provision for return conditions.
-These costs were up \$20.4 million (111.9%) during the quarter, compared with 2022.
-The increase was attributable to the greater capacity deployed compared with 2022.
+These costs were up \$5.5 million (18.7%) during the quarter and \$25.9 million (54.4%) for the six-month period, compared with 2022.
+These increases were mainly attributable to the greater capacity deployed compared with 2022.